fabric/fabric/docs/usage/env.rst

 **Default:** ``False``

-If ``True``, will tell Paramiko not to seek out running SSH agents when using key-based authentication.
+If ``True``, will tell the SSH layer not to seek out running SSH agents when using key-based authentication.

 .. versionadded:: 0.9.1